ryumatsuura/ryumatsuura.github.io/research.md

 [The Proposed Park in Maine's North Woods: Preferences of Out-of-State Visitors](https://ryumatsuura.github.io/files/mdm_2016_maine.pdf){:target="_blank"} (with Sahan Dissanayake and Andrew Meyer), _Maine Policy Review_ (2016)

+## Work in Progress

+Harnessing Satellite Data to Improve Social Assistance Targeting in the Eastern Caribbean (with Sophia Chen, Flavien Moreau, and Joana Pereira)

+Populism and Public Services Delivery

+Trade Reform and Political Power: Connections between Firms and Politicians in India (with Sebastian J&auml;verall and Roza Khoban)